Hillary Clinton just delivered a very classy, encouraging, and respectful concession speech. She set a positive tone for the country.

 The word conjures up the idea of something mysterious, foreign, and perhaps even frightening.
 To think of God as holy seems fitting, but us?

-In this fifth message from the series “Hope for Exiles: The Teachings of First Peter
+In this fifth message from the series “Hope for Exiles: The Teachings of First Peter,” Dr. David Rhoades examines 1 Peter 1:13-16 for insight into the holiness of God.

 The word most central to the theme of the Old Testament is not “law,” but “promise.”